MiguelAngel-Moreno/Coding-Bootcamp-2023/README.md

-# Coding-Bootcamp-2023
+# Coding Bootcamp 2023

-Project source code from the presentation "Mastering XML" at the "Coding Bootcamp 2023" organized by Embarcadero Technologies
+Project source code from the presentation "Mastering XML" show on August 17, 2023, at the "Coding Bootcamp 2023" organized by Embarcadero Technologies.